a-agmon/prism_cache/README.md

 Prism Cache provides a Redis-compatible API to your existing databases and big data tables, offering:

-- **Redis Protocol Support**: Interact with your database using familiar Redis commands
+- **Redis Protocol Support**: Interact with your database using familiar Redis commands (GET and HGET)
+- **JSON Record Retrieval**: Automatically retrieves records in JSON format
 - **Transparent Caching**: Automatic caching of database queries with configurable TTL
-- **Database Flexibility**: Support for various database backends (SQL, In-Memory, etc.)
+- **Database Flexibility**: Support for various data backends
-- **Performance**: Reduce database load by caching frequently accessed data
+- **Simple**: Eliminates the need for separate ETL infrastructure by directly caching big data tables
-- **Consistency**: Configurable cache invalidation strategies

 ## How It Works